 - The Boston Massacre occurs in 1770.

 - Bostonian colonists protest the Tea Act with the Boston Tea Party in 1773.

-- The First Continental Congress meets in Philadelphia, Pennsylvania, in 1774.
+- The First Continental Congress meets in Philadelphia, Pennsylvania in 1774.

 - The Revolutionary War begins in 1775.

 In-depth, yet accessible essays provide a summary of the event and discuss the event’s significance and historical impact.
 Entries are supplemented with sources for further reading, cross-references, maps, quotations from primary source documents, timelines, and hundreds of photographs and illustrations.
-Designed for history students at the high school and undergraduate levels, public librarians will also find the set, and the series as a whole, invaluable as a reference tool for students at all academic levels.
+Designed for history students at the high school and undergraduate levels, public librarians will also find the set, and the series as a whole, invaluable as a reference tool for students and patrons at all academic levels.

 Free Online with Print Purchase.